robfairh/arfc.github.io/_posts/2017-04-04-bae-ugrad-award.markdown

 month with the **2017 Nuclear, Plasma, and Radiological Engineering Outstanding Undergraduate Research Award.**  Teddy has been invited to attend the Department Honors and Awards Banquet on April 13th, where he will formally receive his award.
-This recognition consists of a monetary award a certificate, and a listing on a plaque that is permanently displayed in Talbot Laboratory.
+This recognition consists of a monetary award, a certificate, and a listing on a plaque that is permanently displayed in Talbot Laboratory.

 In Fall 2016, Teddy was an undergraduate researcher in ARFC.
 This semester he